amarmaurya-com/OpenCv-Project/README.md

 ## 🎯 How to Run
 1. Install OpenCV
-2. Add native libraries to VM options:
+2. Add native libraries to VM options